 Example: George purchases a vacant lot on which he pays annual property taxes of $1,000 and interest of $2,000.
 His only other investment is a savings account which earns $2,000 in annual interest.
 His net investment income is $1,000 ($2,000 interest income - $1,000 property tax expense = $1,000.
 Thus he may deduct only $1,000 of his interest expense.
 The excess $1,000 is carried over to future years.

-If you don't itemize your deductions on your tax return, you won't be able to deduct any of the expenses you incur from owning vacant land.
+If you don't itemize your deductions on your tax return, you won't be able to deduct the property tax and interest expenses you incur from owning vacant land.
 In this event, you should elect to add these expenses to your land's cost basis.
 This will reduce any taxable profit you earn when you sell the property.

 Example: Jean purchases a vacant lot for $10,000.
 Over the next four years she elects to add $5,000 in carrying costs to the lot's cost basis.
 At the end of that four years, her adjusted basis in the lot is $15,000.
 She sells the lot for $20,000.
 Her taxable gain is only $5,000 ($20,000 sales price - $15,000 adjusted basis = $5,000).